Testing gravity with cold atom interferometry: Results and prospects: Experimental tests of the weak equivalence principle

+The production of low-energy antihydrogen atoms \cite{Amoretti2002,Gabrielse2002} opened the way to precision tests of the weak equivalence principle for neutral antimatter \cite{Walz2004,Kellerbauer2008,Hamilton2014,Perez2015}.
 Comparing the gravitational properties of matter and antimatter allows to test standard model extensions \cite{Kostelecky2011} and quantum vacuum \cite{Hajdukovic2010}.
-Early experiments to test gravity for electrically charged particles and antiparticles \cite{Witteborn1967,Holzscheiter1995} were generally limited by stray electric and magnetic fields \cite{Schiff1970,Darling1992}.
-The production of low-energy antihydrogen atoms \cite{Amoretti2002,Gabrielse2002} opened the way to precision tests of the weak equivalence principle for neutral antimatter \cite{Walz2004,Kellerbauer2008,Sacquin2014,Hamilton2014,Perez2015}.
+Early experiments to test gravity for electrically charged particles and antiparticles \cite{Witteborn1967,Holzscheiter1995} were generally limited by stray electric and magnetic field effects \cite{Schiff1970,Darling1992}.
 A preliminary measurement of the Earth's gravitational effect on magnetically trapped antihydrogen provided an upper bound of 100 times $g$ \cite{Amole2013}.
 Current efforts are mainly devoted to increasing the rate of production of antihydrogen and reducing the temperature in order to enable precision spectroscopy and gravity measurements using atom interferometry.
 Tests of the weak equivalence principle for antimatter could also be performed with muonium \cite{Kirch2014,Antognini2018} and with positronium \cite{Cassidy2014,Sala2019}.

 In conclusion, atom interferometry enabled precision tests of the weak equivalence principle that were previously performed only with macroscopic classical masses.
-The sensitivity of atomic experiments did not reach yet that of classical experiments but it can be anticipated that a similar or higher precision will be obtained in Earth and space laboratories.
+The sensitivity of atomic experiments did not reach yet that of classical experiments but it can be anticipated that a similar or higher precision will be obtained.
 Perhaps more important is that qualitatively new tests of the weak equivalence principle can be devised with atom interferometry taking advantage of the quantum nature of atomic gravity sensors.
 In the future, matter-wave interferometry with molecules might enable tests for systems with different conformations, internal states, chiralities \cite{Rodewald2018}.
 The tests of the weak equivalence principle were performed so far only for systems consisting of particles of the first elementary particle family while direct tests for particles of the second and third family are missing (\cite{Antognini2018} and references therein).

 The effort to increase the sensitivity for the equivalence principle tests pushed the development of atom interferometers based on atomic fountains with several meters baseline \cite{Zhou2011,Dickerson2013} and others are being developed in Hannover, Berkeley, Florence.
 The final precision would be reached in experiments in space as in the proposed STE-QUEST \cite{Aguilera2014,Altschul2015} and SAGE \cite{Tino2019} missions (see Sect.~\ref{sec:largescale}).